RickCastle2018/wallets-manager/README.md

 <!-- **Opensource notice:** if you want to use this code, you must talk about it with us before. wallets-manager was opensourced, but without free license. -->

-**Status:** API works, last implemented: exchange limits and wallets exporting.
+**Status:** unstable dev, new features: exchange limits, profit withdrawal.

 Start the service: